flutter99/QR-Scanner-Reader/README.md

 # QR-Scanner-Reader
-this is the file for QR Scanner and Reader Mobile App
+this is the file for QR Code Scanner & Reader Mobile App

 ## Privacy Policy

 [Your Company/Your Name] ("we" or "us") respects your privacy.
-This Privacy Policy explains what information we collect when you use our mobile application, "QR Scanner & Reader" (the "App"), and how we use that information.
+This Privacy Policy explains what information we collect when you use our mobile application, "QR Code Scanner & Reader" (the "App"), and how we use that information.

 ## Information We Collect